 Notable Character History

 This was when Douglas Adams (yes, that one) took over the show.
-4's run was marked by funny, but cerebral sci-fi adventures.
+4's run was marked by funny, but smart sci-fi adventures.
 This was the point where the show got...
 Bigger.
 There are very few "unimportant stories," compared to earlier, no-consequence-monster-of-the-week series.

 After Sarah Jane and 4 traveled together for a while, her body was taken over by an evil alien.
 She got better, but the Doctor finally decided that enough was enough.
 He'd led enough people to their deaths.
 He took her back home (well, Aberdeen, so close enough), and went off to Gallifrey, where he avoided being framed for the murder of the Time Lord President by running for president.
 It makes sense in context.
 The Master was behind it, deformed and dying after running out of regenerations.
 After the Doctor spent a small amount of time without a companion (because Tom Baker was convinced that he could carry the show solo by talking to the audience... which he did.), he defeated an evil computer possessing a flawed copy of his own mind (don't ask) and gained a new companion: Leela, who he had several adventures with.